|

 I have a LAPL(A) - how do I keep it valid?

-Before a flight, you must convince YOURSELF that you have logged the
+Until October 2026, Before any p1 flight, you must convince YOURSELF that you have logged the

 2 yearly requirements in the 24 months before each flight, on aircraft you are entitled to fly.
 The requirements are: